mickmcq/iste432book/17appendices-content.md

 1. Team Members and Roles
 2. Background
 3. Project Description
-4. Project Requirements
+4. Project Requirements (the voice of the client)
-5. Business Rules
+5. Business Rules (subject matter constraints like "you must buy something before you can sell it" or app-related constraints like "you must log in before you can have a transaction")
 6. Technologies Used
-7. Timeline
+7. Design Patterns
+8. Timeline (mainly milestone due dates)

 The timeline should be organized around the future milestones.